 The inspection report contains various surface comparisons to evaluate deviations, including casting, airfoil local best-fit, and root block local best-fit.
 Access to these surface comparisons unlocks the ability to perform valuable surface deformation analysis that help determine the cause of engine malfunctions and damage, such as a bird flying into an engine blade.

 2. Automotive: Body in White (BIW) Metalforming and Digital Assembly

 Body in White (BIW) is the metal skeleton of a car welded together where other stamped parts, such as the doors and trunk lid, will be hung.
 Executing BIW inspection is challenging because the welded frame contains numerous features, such as holes, slots, studs, and trim edges.
 The size of a BIW makes using a CMM for inspection challenging and time-consuming due to programming time.
-However, using an ATOS blue light 3D scanner for BIW inspection allows manufacturers to scan the entire body in about an hour, providing millions of accurate X-Y-Z data points.
+However, using an ATOS blue light 3D scanner for BIW inspection allows manufacturers to scan the entire body quickly, providing millions of accurate X-Y-Z data points.

 With robotic ATOS technology, GOM's VMR (Virtual Measuring Room) software add-on module automatically programs the robot offline or online.
 The VMR also uses PMI/MBD CAD to create the inspection elements.
 Engineers simply import the CAD model, position it, and indicate the features that need to be measured.
 Then, by activating SmartTeach, the software optimizes the robot path automatically.
 The software also offers built-in GD&T functions, which save users valuable time during inspection.